 A Little History

 This person’s dietary habits were less than stellar, but so is most of America’s.
-The meat based, processed food diet is a killer.
-Fortunately the body is very forgiving and youth is often a first line of defense for many ailments.
-Being young and active helped to stave off some of the affects of an unbalanced diet.
+The meat-based, processed food diet is a killer.
+Fortunately, the body is very forgiving and youth is often a first line of defense for many ailments.
+Being young and active helped to stave off some of the effects of an unbalanced diet.

 This person’s diet was not void of fiber and fresh fruits and vegetables, it’s just the portions were way too small to counteract the large amounts of processed foods, sweet drinks, meat consumption and rich desserts.
 Over an extended period of time, the body began to show more and more signs of dis ease.